alumae/kaldi-gstreamer-server/README.md

 Server sends recognition results and other information to the client using the JSON format.
 The response can contain the following fields:

-  * status -- response status, see codes below
+  * status -- response status (integer), see codes below
   * message -- (optional) status message
   * result -- (optional) recognition result, containing the following fields:
     - hypotheses - recognized words, a list with each item containing the following: